Click on the images to enlarge them!

 Table Runner, Cutwork Close-up

 It was Julia Cameron's book The Artist's Way, which helped me open my eyes and my heart and find out what I truly needed.
 There's an exercise in it called The Artist Date.
 It's about taking oneself on a date with one's inner child once a week, listening to it and answering its wishes.
 It wasn't easy for me to understand what my inner child desired, but suddenly I got a vision: juggling balls.
 Well, ok, let's find and buy some colourful juggling balls, then.
 Then a second vision.
 First it was merely colours: olive and brown.
 After a while, I realized that it was wool.
 Olive and brown wool.
 Yes, of course!
 My inner child was longing for knitting!
-So I went and bought wool and began to knit ...
+So I went and bought wool and began to knit once again ...

 Another Christmas Table Runner